NESPEDUFV/more-data/README.rst

 More Data
 =========

-Its goal is to provide a framework with high extensability for data enrichments.
+The package goal's is to provide a framework with high extensability for data enrichments.
-The documentation page is in `docs.zip`, for now.

 Installation
 ------------